nhan2k0/xtremedia_backuprepo/README.md

 ## Note
 This repo is in Vietnamese, so go ahead for grab Google Translate

-This is the modified source code from 1.2 with some changes, the image will not look the same this one provided
+This is the modified source code from 1.2 with some changes, the preview will not look the same this one provided

 I do not code anything from this repo, this repo is like a backup repo, as there's no repo about this, i will not receive pull request and issue but appreciate to fork